-One day in 1859 she is at the parlour of the Governor’s wife, where she spends some time helping with the chores, when a doctor arrives with the aim of measuring her head.
-However, as he approaches, she starts screaming and is afterwards taken to solitary confinement.
+One day in 1859, she is at the parlour of the Governor’s wife, where she spends some time helping with the chores, when a doctor arrives with the aim of measuring her head.
+However, as he approaches her, she starts screaming, being afterwards taken to solitary confinement.
 While there, she receives a visit from another doctor, Simon Jordan, who wants to hear everything she has to say, since he focuses on the “diseases of the mind and brain, and the nerves”.

 Although the majority of people believe Grace to be guilty of the crimes she is in prison for, some, including Reverend Verringer, think she may be innocent.
 He wonders if hers was a case of latent insanity at the time of the murders, reason why he called upon Dr Simon, who in the future intends to open a private asylum.

 His father was a wealthy mill owner, but after he died his family had to both sell the mills and the house of his childhood, and he had to abandon his project of being a rebel for a while.
 He is looking for a novelty in the field of mental health, so he can raise the money he needs.